 Can I do a Full System Recovery from a local backup?

 The maximum number of local copies is limited based on two factors:

-- The retention preferences set in your backup client under Tools > Options > Local Backup Copy.
+- The retention preferences set in your ESE Agent under Tools > Options > Local Backup Copy.